C18324463/Games-Assignment/README.md

 # How it works

+You spawn in as a car.
+You can move around in all directions, forward, back, left and right.
+You move up to the start line and when you drive over it, the game begins.

+Image 1

+As you drive past the boxes, your score increases.

+Image 2

+When you reach a score of 10, the speed increases.

+Image 3

+When you fall off or hit a box, you respawn bakc at the start and your score resets.

+Image 4

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference